gaosh/gaosh.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am now a final year Ph.D. candidate in ECE, Swanson School of Engineering, University of Pittsburgh, supervised by Prof. Heng Huang.
-I am also a Research Scientist at Samsung Research America.
-Prior to that, I obtained my M.S. degree in Computer System Engineering at Northeastern University in 2017, and I obtained my B.S. degree in Electronic Engineering at Xidian University in 2015.
+I am an Assistant Professor in the Department of Computer Science at Florida State University.
+Before joining FSU, I worked as a Research Scientist at Samsung Research America, where I focused on enhancing the efficiency of Large Language Models.
+I earned my Ph.D. in Electrical and Computer Engineering from the Swanson School of Engineering at the University of Pittsburgh in 2024, under the supervision of Prof. Heng Huang.
+Before that, I obtained my M.S. degree in Computer Systems Engineering from Northeastern University in 2017 and my B.S. degree in Electronic Engineering from Xidian University in 2015.

 My research interests includes:
 <ul>